نوع مقاله : مقاله علمی پژوهشی

 - Stimulate the thinking and creativity of tourists instead of emphasizing information and education

-The emphasis of the interviewees on stimulating the thinking and creativity of tourists, instead of emphasizing information and education, was based on the belief that the tourist in his spare time does not seek to receive a large amount of specialized information and create mental challenges that engage the mind and interest.
+The emphasis of the interviewees on stimulating the thinking and creativity of tourists, instead of emphasizing information and education, was based on the belief that the tourist, in spare time, does not seek to receive a large amount of specialized information and creates mental challenges that engage the mind and interest.

-- Flexibility in the program and giving visitors the opportunity to discover
+- Flexibility in the program and allowing visitors to discover

-Regarding the strategy of flexibility in the program and giving the tourist the opportunity to discover, there was not much agreement among the interviewees.
+Regarding the strategy of flexibility in the program and allowing the tourist to discover, there was not much agreement among the interviewees.

 Conclusion

-Relying on the theoretical framework developed in the section on theoretical foundations in justifying the transition to the constructivist approach, the research seeks to translate these theoretical concepts into practical strategies used by heritage interpreters in the field of action and real situations of interpretation.
-According to the findings of the content analysis of interviews with cultural tourism guides, eight main topics in the interpretation of heritage sites were considered by the interviewees, which confirms the adherence of experienced commentators to constructivist interpretation principles and strategies, although unaware of the theoretical foundations of this transition.
+Based on the theoretical framework developed in the section on theoretical foundations in justifying the transition to the constructivist approach, the research seeks to translate these theoretical concepts into practical strategies used by heritage interpreters in action and real interpretation situations.
+According to the findings of the content analysis of interviews with cultural tourism guides, the interviewees considered eight main topics in the interpretation of heritage sites, which confirms the adherence of experienced commentators to constructivist interpretation principles and strategies, although unaware of the theoretical foundations of this transition.

 کلیدواژهها [English]